open5e/open5e/source/monsters/tome-of-beasts/D/drakes/coral-drake.rst

 offspring in specialized throat sacs.
 They can pressurize these sacs to spew forth a 15-foot cone of spawn.
-Each target in this area takes 21 (6d6) piercing damage from thousands of tiny bites and is blinded for 1d4 rounds; a successful DC 15 Dexterity saving throw reduces the damage by half and negates the blindness.
+Each target in this area takes 21 (6d6) piercing damage from thousands of tiny bites and is :ref:`srd:blinded` for 1d4 rounds; a successful DC 15 Dexterity saving throw reduces the damage by half and negates the blindness.